 The new prize is open to emerging writers in thirteen Southern states.
 Submitters must currently reside in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia or West Virginia, and must have no previously published books.

 A $25 submission fee will accompany each submission.
 Submission information can be found at www.hubcity.org/cmcprize .
 Manuscripts will be taken through online submission only.
 All manuscripts will be read anonymously by paid screeners.
 This contest is guided by the CLMP Code of Ethics.

 You are eligible if you:

-• Have not published or self-published a book in print or digital form (including novel, short stories, novella, poetry, memoir etc.) or have a book forthcoming before April 1, 2019.
+• Have not published or self-published a book in print or digital form (including novel, short stories, novellas, poetry, or any kind of nonfiction) or have a book forthcoming before April 1, 2019.

 • The contest opens August 1, 2017 and closes Jan.
 1, 2018 at noon EST. We will announce the winner in May 2018.

 • The manuscript must be between 140 and 220 pages and include no fewer than six stories.